 For information to be passed into ggplot2, or any visualisation software, it usually needs to be expressed as data.
 This restriction prevents us from visualising inputs that are too uncertain to be expressed as single data values.
 This can include things like estimates, model predictions, bounded values or observations with large measurement error.
+While there is a wealth of visualisation software designed to address this problem, these solutions are often limited to specific plots or data types with bespoke syntax.
+The lack of generality has significantly restricted the adoption of uncertainty visualisation by the broader statistics community, and established uncertainty as something to be ignored.

 The power of ggdibbler is in its simplicity and flexibility.
 There is no need to learn specific package syntax or new functions and you can pass a distribution to ANY combination of aesthetics in ggplot2.
 It is a universal, exploratory tool for uncertainty visualisation.